 The crowd cheers the cowbell announcing “Honky Tonk Woman” and soon, two inflatable women hover over the stage, although it takes a while before the cameras offer a clear view of them.
 “Midnight Rambler” is a marvelous, slow groove with piano, harmonica, and guitar coming to the forefront at different times.

-Richards gets to sing two songs, the new "Can't Be Seen," which is how the second CD starts, and "Happy" with Ronnie Wood delivering some sweet licks on the slide guitar.
-Richards picks up an acoustic for "Paint It Black" as Charlie Watts' drives the beat on drums.
-Jagger does a very odd dance as the band segues into the delightfully psychedelic "2000 Light Years From Home" that concludes with the keys leading the outro.
-The show concludes with two early singles extended, "Satisfaction" and "Jumpin' Jack Flash."
+Richards gets to sing two songs, the new “Can’t Be Seen,” which is how the second CD starts, and “Happy” with Ronnie Wood delivering some sweet licks on the slide guitar.
+Richards picks up an acoustic for “Paint It Black” as drummer Charlie Watts drives the beat.
+Jagger does a very odd dance as the band segues into the delightfully psychedelic “2000 Light Years From Home” that concludes with the keys leading the outro.
+The show concludes with two early singles extended, “Satisfaction” and “Jumpin’ Jack Flash.”
 Jagger proves to be in great shape running as far out as he can along the stages and prescient as one of his many costume changes is into a “Stop Global Warming” t-shirt.

 The video has been upconverted and presented in 1080i/MPEG-4 AVC at an aspect ratio of 1.37:1.
 The cameras have trouble handling the brightness of the lights so on occasion trails can be seen when the cameras move.
 One camera behind the band even exhibits a pattern burn for a bit.
 The strobing flames during “Sympathy for the Devil” mess with the video.
 Colors are adequate but blacks aren’t very inky.
 Softness abounds.

 The audio is much better with LPCM 2.0 and DTS-HD Master Audio 5.1 tracks to chose from.
 The 5.1 offers great fidelity and a wide dynamic range.
-Vocals are typically clear and don't get drowned in the mix, although Richards' singing almost disproves the statements.
+Vocals are typically clear and don’t get drowned in the mix, although Richards’ singing almost disproves that.
 The bass is strong in support.
 The audience can be heard in the surrounds, opening up the space the audio resides.

 Previously an exclusive digital download by way of Google Music in 2012, Live at the Tokyo Dome 1990 is now available as a 2-CD/DVD, single DVD, and SD Blu-ray from Eagle Vision.
 It’s a strong performance from the band and the last time they’d be in this configuration.
 This document proves the doubters wrong and is a worthy addition to stand alongside their other live albums.